 Do the homework

 Your potential employer will appreciate it if you come to the interview prepared.
-Read the job descriptions carefully and do some research on the company you apply to.
+Read the job descriptions carefully and do some research on the company you are applying to.

 Pro tip: Prepare several questions that would show your familiarity with the company’s history and business model.